Connect with us

 Stakeholders in the construction sector felt the 1,000-unit threshold for the tax incentive was quite unrealistic considering the high costs involved in putting up developments of such magnitude.

-In fact, the National Construction Authority, which has accurate data on all the ongoing projects, pointed out that the 1,000 units target was “too high” for it to endorse.
+The National Construction Authority, which has accurate data on all the ongoing projects, pointed out that the 1,000 units target was “too high” for it to endorse.

-This, as well as calls, from other stakeholders convinced the government to lower the target to 400 low cost houses while raising the corporate tax cut rate to 15 per cent.
+This, as well as calls, from other stakeholders, convinced the government to lower the target to 400 low-cost houses while raising the corporate tax cut rate to 15 per cent.

 While this is commendable, we need to consider several issues.

-A significant number of developers in Kenya have for many years shunned the lower segment of the market due to what they term as ‘extremely’ small profit margins.
+A significant number of developers in Kenya have for many years shunned the lower segment of the market due to what they term ‘extremely’ small profit margins.

 Currently, most of the housing stock is in the middle and upper segments of the market that promise higher returns.